Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 ## Work in Progress

--   *Propaganda as Provocation: How Autocrats Use Political Rhetoric to Impede Democratic Uprisings* (book project)
--   *Deescalating a Trade War: Strategies and Reciprocities in the Shadow of US-China Rivalry* (with [Kai Quek](https://ppaweb.hku.hk/f/quek), under advance contract with Cambridge University Press, Elements in International Relations series)
--   *Empirical Microfoundations of Deterrence: Signaling and Perceptions of Resolve and Reassurance in Real-Time Conflict* (book project with [Renard Sexton](https://renardsexton.com))
--   "Evaluating the Impacts of Taiwan’s Conscription Reform and Civil Defense Mobilization amid the Risk of War" (with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Foreign Meddling by Adverse Side-Taking" (with [Burak Kazim Yilmaz](https://burakkazimyilmaz.github.io))
--   "White Protectionism, Psychological Wage, and the Racial Politics of Soaking the Rich" (with [Hsu Yumin Wang](https://hsuyuminwang.com))
+-   "The Wages of Whiteness in Contemporary America" (with [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "The Mass Public Foundations of Democratic Resilience" (with [Jonathan A. Chu](https://www.jonathanchu.org) and [Scott Williamson](https://www.scott-williamson.com))
--   "When Violence Makes Sense: How Citizens Judge Protest across Regime Types" (with [Yuhan Hu](https://www.politics.ox.ac.uk/person/yuhan-hu))
+-   "Principled Opposition to Violence: The Legitimacy Premium of Nonviolent Protests across Regime Types" (with [Yuhan Hu](https://www.politics.ox.ac.uk/person/yuhan-hu))
+-   "Evaluating the Impacts of Taiwan’s Conscription Reform and Civil Defense Mobilization amid the Risk of War" (with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
+-   *Empirical Microfoundations of Deterrence: Signaling and Perceptions of Resolve and Reassurance in Real-Time Conflict* (book project with [Renard Sexton](https://renardsexton.com))

 ## Null Results Reports / Dormant Papers